dirkschumacher/ndarray-linear-regression/readme.md

 }

 // fit the model
-// note, the response and designMatrix will reused during the fitting
+// note, the response and designMatrix will be reused during the fitting process
-// the values in those data structures should not be used by any other
+// That means the values in those data structures should not be used by any other
 // functions
 const model = lm(response, designMatrix)